w3c/vc-data-model/VCDMExplainer.md

 credentials.
 After more than a year of technical work and collaboration with the JSON-LD 1.1 Working Group, the VCWG has demonstrated that a JSON-LD processor is not necessary to conform to the Specification.
-The vast majority of developers will be able to work with verifiable credentials as if it is just another JSON object.
+The vast majority of developers will be able to work with a verifiable credential as if it is just another JSON object.

 ### Authorization

-The VCWG debated the usage of verifiable credentials as an authorization mechanism.
-The result of this debate was the notion that verifiable credentials could be used in authorization systems, but did not constitute an authorization system by themselves, and that great consideration should be put into any system that attempts to use verifiable credentials in an authorization framework.
+The VCWG debated the use of verifiable credentials as an authorization mechanism.
+The result of this debate was the notion that verifiable credentials could be used in authorization systems, but did not constitute an authorization system by themselves, and that great consideration should be put into any system that uses verifiable credentials in an authorization framework.

 ### Terms of Use